Abies nebrodensis: Description

 It is a medium-size evergreen coniferous tree growing to 15–25 m tall and with a trunk diameter of up to 1 m.

 The leaves are needle-like, flattened, 1.5–2.5 cm long and 2 mm wide by 0.5 mm thick, glossy dark green above, and with two greenish-white bands of stomata below.
 The tip of the leaf is blunt with a notched tip, but sometimes with a pointed tip, particularly on shoots high on older trees.
 The cones are 10–16 cm long and 4 cm broad, with about 150 scales, each scale with an exserted bract and two winged seeds; they disintegrate when mature to release the seeds.

 Distribution

 Despite its scientific name, the species is of Mt.
 Scalone in the Madonie Mountains in the north-central part of Sicily.

 Ecology

-It occurs at altitudes of 1400-1,600 metres.
+It occurs at elevations of 1400-1,600 metres.
 It is limited to the steep, dry slopes.